Run PACIFIC SPIRIT PARKVancouver PARKS

 For runners in the BMO Vancouver Marathon, the first glimpse of the Park is at the bottom of the illustrious Camosun Hill.
 After climbing away from SW Marine Dr, runners wind along the perimeter of Pacific Spirit Park on roads that are bordered with large evergreen trees and extensive greenery making it feel like they are running through a spectacular tree-lined tunnel.

-Featured on BMO Vancouver Marathon and Relay courses.
+Featured on the BMO Vancouver Marathon and Relay courses.

 Hiking + Walking Trails